epfLLM/meditron/README.md

     --rank=<CURRENT_RANK>
 ```

-Run the above line of code at node rank-0, rank-1, rank-2, rank3 to start a 4-node finetuning process.
+Run the above line of code at node rank-0, rank-1, rank-2, and rank3 to start a 4-node finetuning process.

 **Important!**: Make sure to have the proper paths defined in `sft.py` and `finetune_sft.sh`.